-Major breaches of behaviour include: physical assault, deliberate damage to property, stealing, leaving school without permission, intentional spitting verbal abuse, persistent lack of social hygiene requirements including covering your mouth when sneezing, coughing etc; refusing to throw handkerchiefs safely into the waste paper bin, refusal to wash hands appropriately, or deliberate misuse of this time; refusal to work, disruptive behaviour in class and bullying of any form.
+Major breaches of behaviour include: physical assault, deliberate damage to property, stealing, leaving school without permission, spitting, verbal abuse; refusal to work, disruptive behaviour in class, discriminatory remarks, any instance of a child bringing in an offensive, banned or illegal item into school and bullying or child on child abuse of any form.
 This type of behaviour is the responsibility of the Headteacher or the SLT team in her absence, who will follow appropriate steps in line with the Behaviour Policy.